vreddhi/Akamai_Rule_Updater/README.md

 # RuleUpdater

 Python script to add/delete rules in Akamai delivery configuration.
-The script can:
+The script can do the following:
 - Add a new rule after/before a rule.
 - Delete a rule
 - Replace a rule
 - Download a Rule